tradecloud/tradecloud-docs-api-v2/buyer/update.md

 And the order line **logistics status may change**:

-* When`indicators.shipped` is set the order line will have logistics status `Shipped`
 * When the order line already has logistics status  `Delivered` the status will NOT change.

 ## Send an updated order to Tradecloud